 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance you career but not getting results?
-Have you ever considered why your colleague or friend gets promoted, while you’re still in the same spot?
-In reality, the majority of us commit common blunders when we work, which slows our the pace of growth.
-Keep reading to discover the mistakes we make and how to avoid them.
+Are you doing everything possible to progress your career without success?
+Have you ever asked yourself why your coworker or friend is promoted while you are stuck in the same position?
+Most of us make a few common errors that stall our professional development.
+Keep reading to discover these errors and how to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and transferable skills Enhancement to remain competitive.
+- Find mentorship, Continuing Education and transferable skill set Enhancement to remain on top of your game.

 Not Establishing Goals

-Are you able to articulate a view of where you’d like be within the next year or two?
-Setting goals that are realistic can hinder progress.
-Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
-In order to increase job satisfaction make sure that your objectives align with your personal goals.
+Do you possess a precise view of where you’d like be in the next year, or two years?
+Setting goals that are realistic will hinder progress.
+Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
+To increase your satisfaction at work make sure that your goals align with your personal preferences.

 - Participate in professional meetings